 Watford Commercial Services Ltd (WCS) is a wholly owned subsidiary of Watford Borough Council.
-No transactions took place in 2022/23.
+During 2024/25 Watford Borough Council received £350,000 in dividends and £60,000 in officer time recharged.

-WCS is a 50% joint venture partner in Hart Homes Watford Development Ltd (HHWDLLP).
-The council made loan advancements of £4.5 million to HHWDLLP during 2022/23 and received £17.92 million in loan repayments.
+WCS is a 50% joint venture partner in Hart Homes Watford Development LLP (HHWDLLP).